iterative/dvc.org/content/docs/use-cases/experiment-tracking.md

 DVC Experiments automatically capture all the changes to your project (code, data, parameters, etc.), as well as to results (ML models, metrics, any artifacts).
-This is possible because your data pipelines are codified with DVC, which enables
+This is possible because your data processes are codified with DVC, which enables
 [tracking & versioning](/doc/use-cases/versioning-data-and-model-files) all of
 this data.